PacMenOrganizationLLC/Harness/decisions.md

     - Our endpoint to give harness token is exposed
       - What do we do if we already have a token but another request is sent to become an admin?
     - Only 1 admin allowed
-- Option 2: Create an admin group in our auth client.
+- **Option 2**: Create an admin group in our auth client.
 The groups a user is in will be passed by the encoded JWT in the request's headers or cookies where we can check their group.
   - Pros:
     - Multiple admins allowed
     - No vulnerable endpoint to register an admin